stackola/bounce/README.md

 # bounce

-Written in 2 hours on a saturday.
+Made in a couple hours on a saturday.

 Inspired by [waisbren89's Fizzy Sparks](https://codepen.io/waisbren89/pen/gwvVpP)